 This cucumber and feta salad is full-flavored from the garlic and herbs but light at the same time.
 Because anything made with cucumber is like that.
 Serve with crispy toasted flatbreads.
 Makes a yummy packed lunch too.

 I like this as a side dish or as an appetizer for BBQ night.
 And because this is such a snap to make its an easy addition to a packed lunch.
 And bonus, it’s relatively low-calorie.
 Great yogurt adds creaminess and keeps the calories manageable.

-Even though I used seedless cucumbers, I still scrapped out the middles.
+Even though I used seedless cucumbers, I still scraped out the middles.
 I didn’t want the watery bits.

-By the way, I’m loving these rye crisps from FINN Crisp for this dip.
-Lighter than crackers, crisply like chips.
-But not chips.
-I love that.
-Finally, something other than corn chips.
-Plus, I think the bold rye flavour goes well with this salad.
+By the way, I’m loving these rye crisps from FINN Crisp with this dip.
+Finally found something other than corn chips.
+Plus, I think the bold rye flavor goes well with this salad.

 Here is how you make it…

 - 1 seedless cucumber peeled, cored and diced

 - 1/4 cup parsley chopped